 Denison is a medium-sized city located in the state of Texas.
 With a population of 23,150 people and eight constituent neighborhoods, Denison is the 121st largest community in Texas.

-The education level of Denison citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.56% of adults 25 and older in Denison have a college degree.
+The percentage of adults in Denison who are college-educated is close to the national average for all communities of 21.84%: 18.56% of the adults in Denison have a bachelor's degree or advanced degree.

 The per capita income in Denison in 2010 was $21,695, which is middle income relative to Texas and the nation.
 This equates to an annual income of $86,780 for a family of four.
 However, Denison contains both very wealthy and poor people as well.